JONATHAN-THIEBAUD/JONATHAN-THIEBAUD/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=600&size=22&duration=4500&pause=1000&color=FFF&background=FFFFFF00&width=435&lines=About+me)](https://git.io/typing-svg)

+### Hi, I'm Jonathan Thiébaud

-BSc Computer Science student at **HEIG-VD**, specializing in **Cybersecurity**, graduating February 2027.
+BSc Computer Science student at HEIG-VD.
+Specializing in Cybersecurity and graduating in February 2027.

-I'm focusing on blue team operations, detection & Response, systems security and i'm driven by automations as well.
+**Actual focus:** Blue Team operations, GRC, systems and driven by automations as well.

-### Current Focus

-- Preparing **CompTIA Security+ (SY0-701)**
-- Building a **Wazuh SIEM lab**, custom detection rules mapped to MITRE ATT&CK
-- Developing a **CVE Tracker CLI**
-- CTFs
-- Documenting hands-on labs from coursework and personnal projects
+---

+### What I'm working on

+I'm running a Wazuh SIEM lab where I write custom detection rules.
+I built and maintain a CVE Tracker CLI and others small similar hands-on projects.
+I'm currently preparing for CompTIA Security+ (SY0-701), and I document coursework and hands-on labs from my degree as I go.

-### Technical Skills
+### Pinned repositories

-**Security & Detection**
-- SIEM (Wazuh), log analysis, MITRE ATT&CK mapping
-- Linux administration & hardening
-- Network and OS fundamentals

-**Development**
-- Python, Bash, PowerShell, log parsing, detection tooling
-- C, C++, C#, Java
-- SQL, PHP, HTML/CSS
+The pinned repos below are complete, documented, and represent what I can actually build (not exhaustive), not just coursework I sat through.

+### About this profile

+This GitHub is split into two parts:

+- **Public repos** : personal projects, tools I've built, and open-source contributions.
+- **HEIG-VD coursework** kept private.
+Course material and lab assignments could be reused across cohorts, so I don't publish them to avoid enabling plagiarism or exposing content instructors haven't cleared for public release.
+Happy to walk through any of it on request, everything is there and documented, just ask.

-### Background
+### Let's connect

-Studying at HEIG-VD across:
-- Cybersecurity (threat analysis, security architecture, forensics)
-- Software Engineering
-- Networking
-- Data

-### 📫 Get in Touch

 - **LinkedIn**: [Jonathan Thiébaud](https://www.linkedin.com/in/jonathan-thiebaud/)
 - **Email**: [jonathan.thiebaud@heig-vd.ch](mailto:jonathan.thiebaud@heig-vd.ch)

-Open to connecting with anyone interested in cybersecurity — feel free to reach out.
+Open to connecting with anyone interested in the cybersecurity field, feel free to reach out.